-As the time period involved grows longer (if you're dealing with a 30-year mortgage instead of a 1-year bank deposit, for example), simple interest calculations become less accurate than using the actual method — using compounding, for example.
-The same is true of "compounding frequency."
-For example, when you borrow with a credit card, you might estimate how much interest you pay using simple interest.
+As the time period involved grows longer (if you're dealing with a 30-year mortgage instead of a 1-year bank deposit, for example), simple interest calculations become less accurate than using the actual method, using compounding, for example.

 However, most credit cards quote an annual percentage rate (APR), but interest is charged daily.
 As a result, you'll owe a lot more than you can imagine if you use a simple interest calculation.
 For a more accurate explanation of credit card calculations, see how your payments and interest charges affect your card balance.

 The main thing to keep in mind is that simple interest does not take compounding into account.
 Compounding is the repetitive process of earning (or paying) interest, adding that interest to your principal balance, and earning even more interest in the next round due to that increased balance.